samandarali/samandarali.github.io/_portfolio/portfolio-3.md

 3)	Merge the data by copying and pasting the contents of each downloaded file into a new file, one after the other.
 Once the files are merged, the resulting file can be uploaded to MyScientometrics for analysis.

+You can click on Use Sample Dataset for loading the analysis for a sample data.

 ## citation: